This is your “official” weekend getaway in McKinney, Texas, to enjoy with friends and family.

 That’s house-smoked pork belly, ancho BBQ sauce, and bread & butter pickles, plated as a starter, though I could totally eat this for lunch!
 I went with the tender pulled pork sandwich for my meal and knew I had made the right choice!

-Kids eat free every Tuesday!
+Kids eat free every Tuesday at Sugarbacon!

 Pro Tip: Make reservations for Sugarbacon on Open Table or arrive early.
 This is a favorite for locals and visitors alike.